President of Columbia University

 As established by Columbia University's governing statutes, it is the duty of the president to exercise jurisdiction over all affairs of the university; to call special meetings of the University Senate, faculties, and administration; to report to the Trustees of Columbia on the state and needs of the university annually; and to administer discipline.
-The consent of the president is necessary for any act made by a faculty or administrative board, unless their veto is overridden by two-thirds vote.
+According to the university charter and statutes, the consent of the president is necessary for any act made by a faculty or administrative board, unless their veto is overridden by two-thirds vote.
 Additionally, the president is able to grant leaves of absences, give faculty permission to use university laboratories for experiments, and confer academic and honorary degrees on behalf of the board of trustees.

 The president is ex officio a permanent member of the Pulitzer Prize Board, and has annually presented the awards to its recipients since 1984.
+In addition, the president is a member of the board of trustees of Teachers College and an ex officio member of the board of trustees of Barnard College.

 List of presidents

+The following persons have served as president of Columbia University: